laravel/docs/blade.md

 <a name="non-class-attribute-merging"></a>
 #### Non-Class Attribute Merging

-When merging attributes that are not `class` attributes, the values provided to the `merge` method will be considered the "default" values of attribute which can be overwritten by the component's consumer.
-Unlike `class` attributes, non-class attributes are not appended to each other.
-For example, a `button` component may look like the following:
+When merging attributes that are not `class` attributes, the values provided to the `merge` method will be considered the "default" values of attribute.
+However, unlike the `class` attribute, these attributes will not be merged with injected attribute values.
+Instead, they will be overwritten.
+For example, a `button` component's implementation may look like the following:

     <button {{ $attributes->merge(['type' => 'button']) }}>
         {{ $slot }}